oracle-livelabs/database/23cfree/property-graphs-setup/property-graphs-setup.md

     ![URL login screen](images/admin-services.png)

-3. Login as ADMIN with your password Welcome123#.
+3. Login as ADMIN with your password Welcome123# or whatever you had set it to in Lab 1.

     ![Login using credentials](images/login-details.png)